Surat based Abril Paper Tech Ltd to Launch IPO on BSE SME Platform - www.lokmattimes.com

 Surat based Abril Paper Tech Ltd to Launch IPO on BSE SME Platform

-PNN Surat (Gujarat) [India], August 21: Surat-based Abril Paper Tech Ltd, a leading manufacturer and supplier of sublimation and ...
+Surat (Gujarat) [India], August 21: Surat-based Abril Paper Tech Ltd, a leading manufacturer and supplier of sublimation and heat ...

 Surat (Gujarat) [India], August 21: Surat-based Abril Paper Tech Ltd, a leading manufacturer and supplier of sublimation and heat transfer paper, has received in-principle approval from BSE SME for its Rs.
 1342 lakh public issue.
 The company plans to utilise the IPO proceeds to fund its expansion plans.